 1) Use a card that earns bonus points for amusement and theme park tickets

 The only cards that say they will pay a bonus for amusement and theme park tickets are the Citi Thank You Preferred, Premier and Prestige cards.
+Alas, the Prestige is losing this benefit in September 2019 (and it’s not available for new applicants) and the Preferred card is no longer taking new applicants.
 Each of these cards will give you 2x points for your tickets.
 I’ve also found that other purchases inside the park (like souvenirs) might also trigger the 2x bonus, but you can’t count on that.
 I can confirm that Universal Orlando tickets, Walt Disney World tickets and tickets for Schlitterbahn Waterpark all pay the bonus for admission tickets

 2) Buy tickets online ahead of time from a travel agency and use a card that gives bonus for travel